aekazakov/genome-depot/admin.md

 	* URL (link to NCBI genome assembly etc., optional)
 	* External ID (will be displayed on the genome page.
 For example, "NCBI:GCF_000006945.2" for NCBI assembly.
 Make it short but meaningful.)

 	Click the “Browse” button for TSV file and select the tab-separated file.
-Enter an email into the text field (this email is not saved by CGCMS, it is only needed by NCBI).
+Enter an email into the text field (this email is not saved by GenomeDepot, it is only needed by NCBI).
 Then press “Start import” button.

 ### Add strain metadata